230-0201 – Mathematics (BcM1)

 Subject aims expressed by acquired skills and competences

-Mathematics is an essential part of education on technical universities.
-It should be considered rather the method in the study of technical courses than a goal.
-The aim of the course is therefore to teach students not only basic mathematical knowledge, procedures and methods, but also to deepen their logical thinking.
-Students should learn how to analyse problems, distinguish between important and unimportant, propose a solution procedure, verify each step of a method, generalize achieved results, analyse correctness of achieved results with respect to given conditions, apply these methods to solve technical problems, understand that mathematical methods and thought processes are applicable beyond mathematics.
+The aim of the subject is to teach students not only basic mathematical knowledge, procedures and methods, but also to deepen their logical thinking.
+Students should learn to analyze a problem, distinguish the essential from the unessential, propose a solution procedure, check individual steps of the solution, generalize the conclusions, evaluate the correctness of the results with respect to the given conditions, apply tasks to solving technical problems, and understand that mathematical methods and thought processes are applicable in areas other than mathematics.

 Teaching methods